 Heroku ChatOps also provides some additional features over a traditional Heroku deploy.
-When you deploy using Heroku ChatOps, we’ll check your required status checks on GitHub to ensure that you’re only deploying code with passing tests.
+When you deploy using Heroku ChatOps, we’ll check the commit’s status checks on GitHub to ensure that you’re only deploying code with passing tests.
 We’ll also notify GitHub that your code has been deployed so that your pull requests will have a record of successful or failed deploys.

 Installation and setup of Heroku ChatOps requires Slack permissions to add and approve apps.
 More information on Slack app management is available here.

-Since Heroku ChatOps is built around pipelines, your applications will need to be in a pipeline to take advantage of the features.
+Since Heroku ChatOps is built around pipelines, your applications need to be in a pipeline to take advantage of ChatOps features.